toadsuck/toadsuck.github.io/index.md

 - Per-Environment Configuration (local, test, stage, prod)
 - Unit Tests

-The goal of the Toadsuck project is to bring together into a cohesive package some of the best components in the community that meet these needs.
+The goal of this project is to combine into a cohesive package some of the best components in the community to meet these needs.
 There are over 20,000 libraries available on [Packagist](https://packagist.org/).
 Surely there is one there to fit just about every need.

 This is also an experiment to see if you really can build a system composed entirely of other components